csecht/gravwave-taskX-df/README.md

 ```

 NOTES and TIPS:
-To run the main script through the timer script you may nee to change permissions of app_config.xml and its project folder to avoid to need to provide sudo authentication to edit <gpu_usage>.
+To run the main script through the timer script you may want to change permissions of app_config.xml and its project folder to avoid the need to provide sudo authentication to edit <gpu_usage>.
 To do this, make yourself a member of the boinc permissions group.
 Example usermod command and groups output:
 ```
 ~$ sudo usermod -a -G boinc youtheuser